-Not sure which job is right for you?
-The state offers Career Counseling Workshops to help you identify suitable roles and improve your application skills.
+Need help getting started?
+Career Counseling Workshops can guide your job search.
 Call (302) 739-5458 or visit statejobs.delaware.gov to learn more.

-How to Apply

-Find State of Delaware jobs at statejobs.delaware.gov.
-Browse openings, review job details, and get application resources.
-Check regularly and sign up for email alerts to stay updated.
+How to Apply Explore State of Delaware jobs at statejobs.delaware.gov.
+Browse openings, get application tips, and sign up for alerts to stay updated

-To apply, scan the OR code!
+Scan the OR code!